After the

 showdown between two of the biggest titans in comic book history, but

-personally … I was very disappointed with the outcome.
-First of all, for a
+personally … I was very underwhelmed with the outcome.
+For a

 movie that’s literally titled “Batman